ryancdickson/chromerootprogram/README.md

 The Chrome Root Program Policy establishes the minimum requirements for self-signed root CA certificates to be included as trusted in a default installation of Chrome.
 This GitHub repository contains a Markdown-formatted version of the authoritative version available [here](https://g.co/chrome/root-policy).

 Any questions regarding the Chrome Root Program Policy can be directed to chrome-root-program [at] google [dot] com.

+## Updating the Policy

+The site is deployed on commits to `main`.
+To add a new policy revision:

+- Archive the current version in `content/policy-archive/`.
+- Update `config.yaml`:
+    - Update `context.versions` array so that the path for the now archived version is correct.
+    - Add a new entry at the bottom of the array for the next version, with `path: /`
+    - Bump `context.current_version` to the next version value
+- Update `content/index.md` with the new content.

+This can all be done in a single pull request.
+The diff in the PR will show the diff between the two policy versions.